Skip to main content

 Represents the third component of the Founding Charism: the lay community.
 This community is made up of bearers of the Charism who will convey it from generation to generation.
 It represents all who share the founding Charism bequeathed by the Misericordia Sisters Community.

-In addition, in this Community we find lay people committed by private vows to live Mercy by answering a particular call.
+In addition, in this Community we find lay people committed by private vows to live Mercy by answering a personal call.

 Other IMF aspects and text on Charism of Mercy